(reading time: 34 minutes)

 If Yugo survived… if… he could rebuild.
 He could take the missing bones from any other gravefolk and incorporate them into his own body, but never again would his image carry the same clean perfection; it would always be infected by normal chalk-white bone even if he dressed it up in gold or silver.
 There was no longer a man purely of crystal, and those who saw him as divine would now see him as less so.

 Rob nearly drifted into sleep before he remembered his precarious position.
-He propped himself up on his elbows, found the faces of Dhonshui, and leaned forward.
-Cardinal Second drifted back towards the hungry mouths of the city.
+Propping himself up on his elbows, he found the faces of Dhonshui and leaned forward.
+Cardinal Second drifted back toward the hungry mouths of the city.
 Tiny white arms waved to him from above the teeth; he was being welcomed back.

 Continued in The Finale